zsiki/Find-GCP/README.md

 14 : DICT_7X7_250
 15 : DICT_7X7_1000
 16 : DICT_ARUCO_ORIGINAL
-17 : DICT_APRILTAG_16H5
 17 : DICT_APRILTAG_16h5
-18 : DICT_APRILTAG_25H9
 18 : DICT_APRILTAG_25h9
-19 : DICT_APRILTAG_36H10
 19 : DICT_APRILTAG_36h10
-20 : DICT_APRILTAG_36H11
 20 : DICT_APRILTAG_36h11
+21 : DICT_ARUCO_MIP_36H12
 99 : DICT_3X3_32 custom
 ```

-Parameters from *winmin* to *minacc* are customizable parameters for ArUco detection and are explaned in the OpenCV [Aruco documentation](https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html).
+Parameters from *winmax* to *aruco3* are customizable parameters for ArUco detection and are explaned in the OpenCV [Aruco documentation](https://docs.opencv.org/trunk/d5/dae/tutorial_aruco_detection.html).
 The two most important parameters are *minrate* and *ignore*.
 Usually the default values of these parameters are not perfect.

 *minrate* defines the minimal size of a marker in a relative way.
 For example if the larger image size is 5472 pixels and the *minrate* parameter is 0.01, then the minimal perimeter of an ArUco marker should be 0.01 \* 5472 = 54 pixels, and the minimal size of the marker side is 54 / 4 = 13 pixels.
 Smaller marker candidates are dropped.
 Our exprerience is the minimal marker side should be 20-30 pixels to detect 4x4 markers.
 Using the special 3x3 markers (see: dict\_gen\_3x3.py) the size of the marker can be reduced.
 So you can calculate marker size in centimetres if you know the pixel size in centimetres, in case of 30-50 metres flight altitude, it is 1-2 cm (DJI Phantom Pro).
 You should use 20-40 cm large markers.